-Parrots sleep for 10-12 hours a day, waking up at sunrise and falling asleep at sunset.
-Because parrots spend so much time sleeping, we may wonder if parrots have dreams and nightmares.
+Parrots sleep for 10-12 hours daily, waking up at sunrise and falling asleep at sunset.
+As parrots spend so much time sleeping, you may wonder if they have dreams and nightmares.

-Stressful factors such as predatory pets/animals, loud noises, and sudden lights can unsettle parrots.
-If a parrot is scared while still asleep, it could experience a nightmare, which could escalate into a night terror or night fright, which causes the parrot to wake up thrashing.
+If a parrot is scared while asleep, it could experience a nightmare, causing it to wake up thrashing.

 How Do Parrots Have Nightmares?

 Since parrots can have dreams, they can have nightmares, which are just scary versions of dreams.
-Many owners have mentioned their parrot moving, jerking, or making noises while asleep.
+Many owners have found their parrots moving, jerking, or making noises while asleep.